 Community Feeding Taskforce

-Bi-lingual volunteers are available Monday to Friday, 9am to 4pm.
+Bilingual volunteers are available Mondays and Wednesdays from 10am-3pm.
 They will provide information about getting food from the nearest food distribution site closest to where you live OR setup a no-contact, direct delivery of an Emergency Food Box to your home.
 Food Rescue Heroes will complete the delivery using our app.
 Please Note: these are no-contact deliveries and our Food Rescue Heroes will only drop off the food if COVID-19 safety precautions are being followed.

 Find a Distribution Site near you? - Search this map

 The map has food locations through the local area.
 Find one near to you, then click on it to open more information and how to contact them.
 Either call them direct or click on their website for more information and follow their instructions.